Return to practice

 What do I need to think about when returning to practice?

-You will need to ensure that you are registered as a pharmacist with the General Pharmaceutical Council (GPhC).
-Since the RPSGB demerger on 27 September 2010, the non - practising pharmacist register ceased to exist and only those who are registered as a (practising) pharmacist with the GPhC are entitled to practice in the UK.
-Details on registration requirements are available on the GPhC website.
+Since the RPSGB demerger on 27 September 2010, the non-practising pharamcist register ceased to exist and only those registered as (practising) pharmacists with the GPhC are are entitled to practice in Great Britain.

 In this section you will find information on: